tylerlozano/vizcriber/README.md

-*warning* training take an incredibly long time depending on your resources feel free to modify the train script for number of desired training epochs, moodel parameters, vocab size, batch size, etc. refer to model_trainer for available methods -- checkpoints after every epoch will be uploaded to app/training/models/model_checkpoints/ folder.
+*warning* training take an incredibly long time depending on your resources feel free to modify the train script for number of desired training epochs, model parameters, vocab size, batch size, etc. refer to model_trainer for available methods -- checkpoints after every epoch will be uploaded to app/training/models/model_checkpoints/ folder.